Calverton Park, MO

 Description: IT band syndrome involves inflammation of the iliotibial band, a thick band of tissue that runs along the outside of the thigh from the hip to the knee.

-Causes: Overuse from repetitive activities such as running or cycling, running on uneven or sloped surfaces, weak hip and gluteal muscles, improper running form, and worn-out or inappropriate footwear.
+Causes: Repetitive stress from overuse such as running or cycling, jogging on irregular or inclined terrain, weak hip and gluteal muscles, improper running form, and shoes that are either worn-out or not suitable.

 Blisters

 Treatment: Covering the blister with pads or bandages, draining the blister carefully if needed, moisture management, wearing appropriate shoes and foot care techniques, and for more serious cases, Calverton Park, MO physical therapy with gait analysis and correction.
-This approach helps avoid further rubbing and promote healing.
+This approach helps prevent further rubbing and promote healing.

 • Manual Therapy and Advanced Techniques: Our physical therapists use hands-on techniques such as massage, joint mobilization, and soft tissue manipulation to reduce pain, improve mobility, and accelerate recovery.
 We may also employ advanced modalities like ultrasound, electrical stimulation, and dry needling to enhance treatment outcomes.

-• Continuous Monitoring and Progress Tracking: Throughout the rehabilitation process, our physical therapists carefully track your progress, making necessary adjustments to the treatment plan.
-This ongoing support helps ensure a safe and efficient recovery.
+• Continuous Monitoring and Progress Tracking: Throughout the rehabilitation process, our physical therapists closely monitor your progress, making necessary adjustments to the treatment plan.
+This ongoing support ensures a safe and effective recovery.

-By harnessing our knowledge and personalized approach, the Calverton Park, MO physical therapists at Axes Physical Therapy can effectively manage running injuries, helping you get back to the activities you love with confidence and reduced risk of recurrence.
+By harnessing our expertise and personalized approach, the Calverton Park, MO physical therapists at Axes Physical Therapy can effectively manage running injuries, helping you get back to the activities you love with confidence and reduced risk of recurrence.

 Other services we offer in Calverton Park, MO include: